Managing Director, ICT Consultant and Business Advisor

 Context

 The role moved from retail customer service into practical business intelligence before modern BI tooling was widely accessible in retail operations.
+It turned original business requirements into a working reporting system that made retail sales performance easier to understand and act on.

 Scope